 For more plan info, check the pricing page on the Neptune website.

 A project typically represents one machine learning task.
 A project can contain runs, models, model versions, and project-level metadata.

-- Workspace projects: People with access to your workspace can also access these projects.
+- Workspace: Any workspace member can access these projects.

-- Public projects: Freely available to view by anyone on the internet.
+- Public: Freely available to view by anyone on the internet.

-To log runs or other data to a project, you need the full project name of the project:
+To log runs or other data via API, you need the full project name of the project: